driver-oss/spray-json-derivation/README.md

 2. Macros that enable format derivation are expanded at every callsite.
-In other words, the compiler will try to create JSON formats at every point an implicit RootJsonFormat is required fo a case class.
-This can increase compile times and binary size if formats are required in many locations
+In other words, the compiler will try to create JSON formats at every point where an implicit `RootJsonFormat` is required for a case class.
+This can increase compile times and binary size if formats are required in many locations.

 ### Documentation